What is Asian Handicap betting?

 The Asian Handicap betting market is often seen as complex, but once you understand the concept, you will have a fresh perspective for football trading.

 In a football match there is a difference in perceived quality between the two opponents.
 The differential varies determined by a number of dispositional and situational factors such as:

 - Financial strength

 - Suspensions and/or injuries

 Traders and bookmakers interpret these factors and represent each team’s chances of success with odds - their implied probability of winning the game.

 Depending on the two teams’ perceived abilities, the difference can be significant, leaving little value on the favourite, and minimal returns on standard 1X2 markets.

-Asian Handicap betting markets counter the perceived bias in abilities, by levelling the playing field and removing the option of a draw - resulting in better odds.
+By countering the perceived bias in abilities, Asian Handicap betting markets level the playing field and remove the option of a draw, resulting in better odds for traders.

 This is done by applying either a positive or negative goal handicap to each side depending on which team is perceived as the favourite (negative) or underdog (positive).